kyoheiu/felix/README.md

 ## Installation

-Before installation, make sure that `gcc` is installed.
+Before you do the following, make sure that `gcc` is installed.

 from crates.io: